leandrofagundes/uchallenge/README.md

 The “DEINFO_AB_FEIRASLIVRES_2014.csv” which we need to load can be found on the zip file here: http://www.prefeitura.sp.gov.br/cidade/secretarias/upload/chamadas/feiras_livres_1429113213.zip or inside the folder data, on this project root.

-After that, I must create a restfull API where users can create/update/delete/get the loaded data from the relational database.
+After that, I must create a restful API where users can create/update/delete/get the loaded data from the relational database.

-So, lets begin.
+So, let's begin.

 ## Setup